Germany has two accessibility laws that ensure more inclusive, barrier-free access and they both cover digital

 Germany’s proactive approach to serving individuals with disabilities was enacted on April 27th, 2002 through the Gesetz zur Gleichstellung von Menschen mit Behinderungen (Behindertengleichstellungsgesetz – BGG) or the Act on Equal Opportunities for Disabled Persons, also commonly known as Equal Opportunity Act (Disability Equality Act – BGG).
-The act serves as the non-discrimination law and was last amended by Article 3 of the Law of July 10, 2018.
-Like the Americans with Disabilities Act (ADA) in the U.S.A, the law seeks to eliminate discrimination against individuals with disabilities and ensure this category of people has equal rights and opportunities in participation as everyone else.
+The act serves as a non-discrimination law and was last amended by Article 3 of the Law on July 10, 2018.
+Like the Americans with Disabilities Act (ADA) in the U.S.A., the law seeks to eliminate discrimination against individuals with disabilities and ensure this category of people has equal rights and opportunities in participation as everyone else.

 The Act on Equal Opportunities for Disabled Persons mandates that all its citizens with physical, hearing or mental impairments, speech disabilities and other types of disabilities must have access to goods and services such as means of transport, technical and non-technical commodities, sources of information and communication facilities without any barrier or difficulty.

 Disability Equality Act – BGG falls directly on the federal government, including the federal bodies, institutions, and foundations of public law including those owned or funded by the federal government, subordinate to the federal government, controlled or appointed by the Confederation.
 Organizations and businesses that fall under these categories must provide an alternative (such as sign language or other suitable communication aids) and provide barrier-free information technology by designing their websites and mobile applications to be made accessible as far as possible.
 It also authorizes these organizations to publish a declaration on the accessibility of their websites or mobile applications and provide a report on the status of accessibility every three years, for the first time on June 30, 2021.